-In this way, relevant topics from the company’s perspective are compared with relevant topics from the stakeholder perspective.
+In this way, topics relevant from the company’s perspective are compared with topics relevant from the stakeholder perspective.
 On this basis, fields of action for the area of sustainability are identified in a materiality matrix.

 B. Corporate Culture Analysis

 We measure corporate culture with a scientifically based analysis tool in the four core dimensions “Performance”, “Power”, “Purpose” and “Positivity”.
-This provides you with statements about the four dimensions based on several key performance indicators
+This provides you with information about the four dimensions based on several key performance indicators

 - Value culture